Cvmcosta/ltijs/docs/README.md

 ## Contributing

+Please ⭐️ the repo, it always helps!

 If you find a bug or think that something is hard to understand feel free to open an issue or contact me on twitter [@cvmcosta](https://twitter.com/cvmcosta), pull requests are also welcome :)

-And if you feel like it, you can donate any amount of money through paypal, it helps a lot.
+And if you feel like it, you can donate any amount through paypal, it helps a lot.

 [![Donate](https://img.shields.io/badge/Donate-Buy%20me%20a%20coffe-blue)](https://www.buymeacoffee.com/UL5fBsi)